joeglDev/2023-12-Ollama-model-customisation/README.md

 ### Deep engineer
 - Purpose: To provide knowledge on practical sciences and engineering.
 Lacks knowlwdge of the arts and humanities.
+- Problems: Still answers arts questions.

+### Dragon
+- Purpose: A mythological western dragon.
+Should answer in a non-human manner of speech.